-Solar Radiation: Components, Geometry of Earth and Sun, angle between collector and sun beam, Effect of Earth’s atmosphere, Measurements of solar radiation.
-The course provides a comprehensive analysis of solar thermal energy collection and utilization with an emphasis on the design, sizing and selection of solar thermal technologies such as: solar thermal power plants, solar water heaters, solar concentrators, solar ponds, and solar updraft towers.
+This course covers solar radiation including components, geometry of Earth and Sun, angle between collector and sun beam, effect of Earth’s atmosphere and measurements of solar radiation.
+The course provides a comprehensive analysis of solar thermal energy collection and utilization with an emphasis on the design, sizing and selection of solar thermal technologies such as solar thermal power plants, solar water heaters, solar concentrators, solar ponds, and solar updraft towers.

 The module covers the fundamentals of wind energy and the process and limitations of converting wind kinetic energy to electrical energy.
 It discusses the efficiency law and the governing equation of the conversion process.
 The module also covers the various types of wind turbines available in the commercial market along with their characteristics, and implementations’ advantages and disadvantages.

-Course content includes studies of types, sources and processing of biodiesel, biomass, bio-methane and bioethanol, and assessing advantages, problems and principles in biofuel production.
-Biogas and digester design.
-Solid biomass processing.
+Course content includes studies of types, sources and processing of biodiesel, biomass, bio-methane and bioethanol, assessing advantages, problems and principles in biofuel production, biogas and digester design and solid biomass processing.

 This course gives an overview of the use of ocean thermal, wave, tidal, and hydro renewable energy.
 It provides a comprehensive analysis of hydro renewable energy collection and utilization for electric power production and other applications with an emphasis on design, sizing, performance analysis and selection of hydro renewable energy technologies.
 Mini-hydro systems are also covered.
-It also discusses variety of designs for devices for extracting energy from waves, the technologies and methods for generating electricity from different ocean temperatures between the warm surface water of the ocean and the cold deep water.
+The course also discusses a variety of designs for devices that extract energy from waves, the technologies and methods for generating electricity from different ocean temperatures between the warm surface water of the ocean and the cold deep water.

-The module discusses various schemes of conserving energy in buildings and energy types including, space heating and cooling, water heating and energy for lighting and powering electrical and electronics equipment.
+The module discusses various schemes for conserving energy in buildings and energy types including space heating and cooling, water heating and energy for lighting and powering electrical and electronics equipment.
 It also covers passive and active energy conservation techniques including energy efficient HVAC equipment.
-Addresses integration of solar energy into boilers and condensing units of building systems and introduces optimized control strategies.
+The course addresses integration of solar energy into boilers and condensing units of building systems and introduces optimized control strategies.
 The students will be introduced to Visual DOE or E-Quest to perform energy simulation of buildings.
-Such tools will then be used carry a full building simulation taking into consideration occupancy data, equipment, lights, and building envelope.
+Such tools will then be used to carry a full building simulation taking into consideration occupancy data, equipment, lights, and building envelope.
 A base case of energy usage will thus be established and energy conservation measures are then applied to deduce possible savings and their economic value.

-This course covers a wide range of topic and for ease of teaching should be divided in to three sections.
-Part 1 Worlwide importance of energy systems including their historical and current energy perspectives, concepts, and applications of energy systems.
+This course covers a wide range of topics and for ease of teaching is divided in to three sections.
+Part 1: Worldwide importance of energy systems including their historical and current energy perspectives, concepts, and applications of energy systems.
 This section will also focus on estimation and evaluation of energy resources.
-Part 2 Sustainable Energy systems; approaches to energy systems analyses and sustainability metrics.
-Biological Carbon Capture Storage, including the following processes: soil carbon, CO2 to energy, Forests & forest ecology, Digestate from Anaeorbic Digestion (AD) process, Biochar Grassland management, Biomass to oil.
-Part 3 Comprehensive overview pf the principal types of renewable energy- including solar, thermal photovoltaics, bio-energy, hydro, tidal, wind, and wave.
-In addition the underlying physical and technological principles of renewable energy systems and the future prospects of different energy sources.
-Energy efficiency analyses including energy balance, cost benefit analysis, and cost efficiency analysis of various energy scenarios and renewable energy choices.
+Part 2: Sustainable energy systems, approaches to energy systems analyses and sustainability metrics, biological carbon capture storage, including the following processes: soil carbon, CO2 to energy, forests & forest ecology, Digestate from Anaeorbic Digestion (AD) process, biochar grassland management, biomass to oil.
+Part 3: Comprehensive overview of the principal types of renewable energy including solar, thermal photovoltaics, bio-energy, hydro, tidal, wind, wave, and the underlying physical and technological principles of renewable energy systems and the future prospects of different energy sources.
+Energy efficiency analyses is also covered including energy balance, cost benefit analysis, and cost efficiency analysis of various energy scenarios and renewable energy choices.

-- Part 1 – Fundamental principles of waste management, with particular emphasis on organic wastes.
-Waste generation and characterization, and techniques for waste collection, storage, transport, utilization (including recycling and recovery).
+- Part 1 – Fundamental principles of waste management with particular emphasis on organic wastes, waste generation and characterization, and techniques for waste collection, storage, transport, and utilization (including recycling and recovery).
 Focus is on the application of engineering science to develop integrated waste management systems.

-- Part 2 – Waste-to-energy technology: mass burning & modular combustion, refuse derived fuel systems, anaerobic digestion, composting.
-Comparison and benchmarking of the technologies with respect to energy efficiency, environmental impacts, costs etc. Hazardous waste generation, producer responsibility and legislation.
+- Part 2 – Waste-to-energy technology including mass burning and modular combustion, refuse derived fuel systems, anaerobic digestion, composting, comparison and bench-marking of the technologies with respect to energy efficiency, environmental impacts, costs etc. , hazardous waste generation, producer responsibility and legislation.

-- Part 3 – Waste-to-energy projects implementation concepts: risk assessment (waste, energy and materials market, environmental protection & legal issues); implementation process including; feasibility, siting, procurement/ownership, financing, plant construction & operations.
+- Part 3 – Waste-to-energy projects implementation concepts including risk assessment (waste, energy and materials market, environmental protection and legal issues), implementation process including feasibility, siting, procurement/ownership, financing, plant construction and operations.